nacx/kahuna/README.md

 Configuration
 -------------

-Since this project is currently in deep development process and we don't have any egg package ready, the *$JYHTONPATH* environment variable needs to be set manually:
+Since this project is currently in development process and we don't have any egg package ready, the *$JYHTONPATH* environment variable needs to be set manually:

     export JYTHONPATH=$(YOUR_PROJECT_HOME_DIRECTORY)